-The Fake Electors Scheme, Explained
+The fake electors scheme, explained

 Clark pressured the nation’s top prosecutors to send a letter to Georgia state officials falsely stating, among other things, that the legislature should create an alternative slate of electors that supported Trump.

 The warrant indicated that Clark is being investigated for conspiracy to obstruct the certification of the presidential election, according to a person familiar with the matter.
 In a related action, the inspector general and the FBI seized Eastman’s phone.
-A federal grand jury this spring issued subpoenas to some pro-Trump electors and Republican officials requesting information about several lawyers closely allied with Trump and the electors scheme, including Giuliani, Eastman, Jenna Ellis, who worked with Giuliani, and Chesebro.
-The subpoenas also sought information about any employees of Trump or his campaign who knew about the plan.

-Some pro-Trump elector slates were filed with the National Archives.
-It is a federal crime to knowingly submit false statements or documentation to a federal agency for an undue end.

 While no prosecutor has criminally charged anyone for their participation in the scheme to submit false slates of electors to Congress, possible ties between Trump and the plan have come into view over the past few months.

 In a lawsuit that Eastman filed hoping to keep scores of documents from reaching the House committee investigating Jan.
 6, court filings established that he and Trump had worked together on several efforts to undo the election results, including the fake electors plan.
-In a ruling against Eastman, Judge David O. Carter of the Central District of California said that Trump had facilitated two meetings “explicitly tied” to persuading Pence to either reject electors or delay the count.
-Carter said that “the illegality of the plan was obvious.”

-The Jan.
-6 committee has also pinned the effort to assemble slates of electors in key battleground states squarely on the Trump campaign, saying that Trump’s allies “created phony certificates associated with these fake electors and then transmitted these certificates to Washington.”

 Rusty Bowers, the Republican speaker of the Arizona House of Representatives, told the committee that he refused Trump’s directive to create a false slate of pro-Trump electors.
 In testimony, he said he told Trump “you are asking me to do something against my oath, and I will not break my oath.”